-To the Board of Directors and Stockholders of National CineMedia, Inc. Centennial, CO
+To the Board of Directors and Stockholders of National CineMedia, Inc. Centennial, Colorado

-We have audited the accompanying consolidated balance sheets of National CineMedia, Inc. and subsidiary as of January 1, 2009 and December 27, 2007, the related consolidated statements of operations, stockholders' equity (deficit), and cash flows for the year ended January 1, 2009 and for the period February 13, 2007 through December 27, 2007 and for National CineMedia, LLC the related statements of operations, members' equity (deficit) and cash flows for the period December 29, 2006 through February 12, 2007 and for the year ended December 28, 2006 (National CineMedia, Inc., and National CineMedia, LLC, are collectively referred to as the "Company").
+We have audited the accompanying consolidated balance sheets of National CineMedia, Inc. and subsidiary as of January 1, 2009 and December 27, 2007, the related consolidated statements of operations, equity (deficit), and cash flows for the year ended January 1, 2009 and for the period February 13, 2007 through December 27, 2007 and for National CineMedia, LLC the statements of operations, Members' equity (deficit) and cash flows for the period December 29, 2006 through February 12, 2007 and for the year ended December 28, 2006 (National CineMedia, Inc., and National CineMedia, LLC, are collectively referred to as the "Company").
 These financial statements are the responsibility of the Company's management.
-Our responsibility is to express an opinion on the financial statements and financial statement schedules based on our audits.
+Our responsibility is to express an opinion on the financial statements based on our audits.